haneneby/DOTNet/README.md

 The inverse problem is solved by training the model via training pairs created using physics-based simulation.
 Both quantitative and qualitative results indicate the superiority of the proposed network compared to an analytic technique.
 ![Architecture](newFig2.png)
 The overall architecture of the proposed model is shown on the right, where the arrow after the first fully connected layer represents the reshaping procedure before the convolution layers.
+Note that the model was only trained on synthetic data and we kept the phantom data for evaluation.

 ## Keywords
 Diffuse optical tomography,inverse problem, image reconstruction, deep learning, tissue estimation, handheld probe.